 10 Outrageous Facts About Sacha Baron Cohen

-After graduating Christ’s College, Cambridge, Baron Cohen briefly worked as a fashion model before hosting low-paying local and regional TV shows in the early 1990s.
+After graduating Christ’s College, Cambridge, Sacha Baron Cohen briefly worked as a fashion model before hosting low-paying local and regional TV shows in the early 1990s.
 Obviously is was good prep for crafting the stylish Brüno, who infiltrated Milan, Madrid, and Paris Fashion Weeks.

 Like a lot of people in the entertainment industry (Hi, bank enthusiast Tina Fey!), Baron Cohen also appeared in a commercial before getting his big break.
 Far from embarrassing, though, the pun-heavy, absurdist pitch for microwavable French fries (“chips” if you’re English) would fit in well in today’s manic advertising age.
 Baron Cohen played a chef for about a nanosecond of screen time (as seen above).

 Fans of both Baron Cohen and Peter Sellers will immediately see the connection between the two performers.
 Sellers made a mark dramatically transforming himself into a multitude of comic characters: the farcical, naive Inspector Clouseau; the shrieking, alien hand syndrome sufferer Dr. Strangelove; the television-brained Chance the gardener in Being There.
 All feature DNA that could morph into Baron Cohen’s characters.
-Baron Cohen said that Sellers was the “most seminal force in shaping his early ideas on comedy,” and he’s been favorably compared to the late comedy master.
+Baron Cohen said that Sellers was the “most seminal force in shaping his early ideas on comedy,” and he has been favorably compared to the late comedy master.

 Baron Cohen has almost always had lawyers and producers guiding what’s in and out of bounds, but it’s no surprise that he’s been slapped with lawsuits by several people.
 After Borat, the Kazakhstan government threatened a suit (Baron Cohen responded by encouraging them in character as Borat), and the Romanian village where he shot his “Kazakhstan” segments wasn't pleased about being lied to either.
 He’s been sued by frat boys, a bingo hall employee, and a Palestinian grocer.
 The first two cases were dismissed, and the third was settled out of court.